 Palo Alto is a tiny borough located in the state of Pennsylvania.
 With a population of 971 people and just one neighborhood, Palo Alto is the 839th largest community in Pennsylvania.
-Much of the housing stock in Palo Alto was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Palo Alto has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Palo Alto is a blue-collar town, with 36.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Palo Alto is generally considered to be a blue-collar town.
+36.40% of the Palo Alto workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Palo Alto is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Palo Alto who work in sales jobs (11.40%), healthcare suport services (10.31%), and office and administrative support (10.09%).

-Overall, Palo Alto’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Palo Alto’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Palo Alto has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Palo Alto has few renters and college students.
 But the biggest reason it is quieter in Palo Alto than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Palo Alto may be for you.